YOU GET ONE LIFE. DON'T MAIL IT IN.

 Colonoscopy is a safe, 15- to 30-minute outpatient procedure that allows your physician to examine the lining of the entire colon (large bowel) using a flexible instrument called a colonoscope.
 Early cancers can be detected and easily removed during the procedure, avoiding invasive surgery and saving lives in the process.

-This procedure may be recommended for you if you have experienced certain colon cancer warning signs, if you have an inflammatory bowel disease (IBD) or if you have a history of colon polyps or a close relative with a history of colon cancer.
-Don’t wait.
-Schedule your screening today.
+This procedure may be recommended for you if you are 45* or older, have experienced certain colon cancer warning signs or symptoms, if you have an inflammatory bowel disease (IBD) or if you have a history of colon polyps or a close relative with a history of colon cancer.